8 Zero Waste Snacks for School

 Individually wrapped cheese sticks are a popular snack that’s easy to DIY (minus the single-use plastic) by purchasing a block of cheese then slicing it into sticks or squares.
-To save time when packing lunches, these can be prepped in batches for the week and stored in Stasher Snack Bags.
+To save time when packing lunches, these can be prepped in batches for the week and stored in Stasher Snack bags.

-2. Zero-Waste Microwave Popcorn
+2. DIY Microwave Popcorn

-3. Homemade Snack Bars & Energy Bites
+3. Homemade Energy & Granola Bites

-4. Fresh Fruit & Veggie Snacks
+4. Fresh Fruit & Veggies

 6. Bulk Food Bin Snacks

 If you haven’t started bulk shopping yet, this is your sign.
 Not only does it save you money, but you can almost entirely avoid the plastic packaging that comes with most store-bought basics like grains, flours, nut butters, granola, and more.
 Plus, the bulk sections of most grocery stores are typically stacked with snacks like dried fruit, trail mix, crackers, and more.

 Check out our comprehensive guide for everything you need to know about bulk food buying.